violetaGitHub/TrapTeamMainSite/README.md

-# TrapTeam Online by trap team nz.
-Powered by Github
+# TrapTeam Online by Trap Team nz.
+Powered by Github.